 This cult product is made of 100 percent calcium bentonite clay (which you mix with apple-cider vinegar or water to create a mask) — and a much cheaper alternative to the Dermalogica clay cleanser.
 Makeup artist Melissa Bedi swears by it: “I love Aztec Secret Indian Healing Clay mask to draw out impurities and tighten pores.”

-Charcoal cleanser for oily skin
+Best charcoal cleanser for oily skin